Carpal Bones

 • The lateral face has facets for the fourth carpal.

-• The proximal face has two facets for the intermediate and the ulnar carpals.
+• The proximal face has two facets for the intermediate and ulnar carpals.

 • The distal face articulates with the large metacarpal.

-• The medial face has facets for the fused second and third carpal.
+• The medial face has facets for the fused second and third carpals.

-• The dorsal and the lateral faces are continuous and rough.
+• The dorsal and lateral faces are continuous and rough.

 Carpals of Sheep and Goats

-Carpals in sheep and goat is resembles as of ox. the accessory carpal is long and less tuberous.
+The carpals in sheep and goat resemble those of the ox.
+The accessory carpal is longer and less tuberous.

 Carpals of Horse

-4. Accessory carpal: It is discoid.
+4. Accessory Carpal: It is discoid.
 The medial face is concave and the lateral is convex and rough.
-A smooth groove for the long tendon of ulnaris lateralis crosses its anterior part obliquely downward and slightly forward.
-The anterior border has two facets -the upper concave for the radius and the lower convex for the ulnar carpal.
+A smooth groove for the long tendon of the ulnaris lateralis crosses its anterior part obliquely downward and slightly forward.
+The anterior border has two facets — the upper is concave for the radius, and the lower is convex for the ulnar carpal.

-6. Second carpal (trapezoid): It is the smallest bone of the distal row.
+6. Second Carpal (Trapezoid): It is the smallest bone of the distal row.
 The proximal face has a convex facet for the radial carpal.
 The distal face is flat and articulates with the medial small and large metacarpals.
 The lateral face has two facets for the third carpal.
-The dorsal and the medial faces are continuous and rough.
+The dorsal and medial faces are continuous and rough.

 Carpals of Pig

-Pig has eight Carpal bones – four present in each row.
+The pig has eight carpal bones — four in each row.

 Arrangement of Carpal bones in Pig - vetscraft

-The bones of the proximal row resembles that of an ox with the exception that accessory carpal is similar to that of horse but has no lateral groove.
-The first carpal is small, elongated from before backward, rounded and articulates in front with the second carpal
+The bones of the proximal row resemble those of an ox, except that the accessory carpal is similar to that of the horse but lacks a lateral groove.
+The first carpal is small, elongated anteroposteriorly, rounded, and articulates anteriorly with the second carpal.

 Carpals of Dog

-Dog has seven Carpal bones -Three in the proximal and four in the distal row.
-The radial and the intermediate are fused.
+The dog has seven carpal bones — three in the proximal row and four in the distal row.
+The radial and intermediate carpals are fused.

 Arrangement of Carpal bones in Dog - vetscraft